 Is The Bonvoy Brilliant Amex Worth It?

 The way I view it, this card really costs me $150 per year — it has a $450 annual fee, but I think the $300 annual Marriott credit is more or less good as cash.
-In reality, I’m paying $150 per year for an annual free night certificate valid at a property costing up to 50,000 points.
+In reality, I’m paying $150 per year for an annual free night certificate valid at a property costing up to 50,000 points, plus for 15 elite nights towards status annually, which helps me earn a higher status tier.

 To me, that’s an excellent deal.
 The card has plenty of other perks that others may find valuable, but which I personally don’t get much value out of: